maxblee/clipivot/README.tex.md

 * `csvpivot` is not going to outperform `SQL`.
 While I've tried to keep the program reasonably fast, it will not reach the speeds of `SQL` performance.
 Queries should be easier to write, however.

+* `csvpivot` is not designed for dirty data.
+Its numeric functions require that data be easily parsed as numeric data, and the only text cleaning it does is trimming whitespace from the beginning and ends of each cell.
+This means that all of your data must be clean enough to aggregate on *before* you put it into this tool.

 * `csvpivot` is not a publication tool.
 Finding decent ways to aggregate data in a way that is reproducible for a large number of datasets and a large number of stories is not easy.
 So a lot of the time, you will have to clean the CSV files after running it through this program.
 However, I have tried to design the program to operate predictably so